mattpopovich/mattpopovich.com/_posts/2025-02-12-how-to-replace-audi-a3--vw-car-battery.md

 I [purchased the Everstart](https://www.walmart.com/ip/EverStart-Maxx-Lead-Acid-Automotive-Battery-Group-Size-H6-LN3-48-12-Volt-750-CCA-115-RC/144301475) as it was the best performing (and cheapest) that was tested.
 They did not test an [Interstate battery from Costco](https://costco.interstatebatteries.com/results?key=auto&Program=100500&ZipCode=75254&l=75254&Country=United%20States&year=2469235&make=2469279&model=2469293&engine=2469294&option=2469296), but as it is made from the same manufacturer and has the same CCA (cold cranking amps) rating as the Everstart that was tested, I'd wager it would perform very similarly to the Everstart.
 And given that it was 22.5% cheaper, if I had a Costco membership, I would have bought that one.

-> Note that prices are as of 2020 and the CCA listed won't match our Audi's battery.
+> Note that prices for the batteries listed above are as of 2020 and the CCA listed won't exactly match our Audi's battery.
 The batteries they tested had a group size of 27 vs. Audi A3's group size of H6.
 {: .prompt-info }

+## Jump starting the car

+## Disconnecting the Battery
+Turn off the car, pop the hood.
+"First disconnect the negative cable [black] and then the positive cable [red]" ([owner's manual, pg.
+210](https://ownersmanuals2.com/audi/a3-sedan-s3-sedan-2015-owners-manual-71870/page-212)).

+You might also have a "blanket" around your battery.
+The cheap shop I went to a few years ago did not put my blanket back on and it is now gone. ☹️

+## Reconnecting the battery
+When reconnecting, attach the positive cable first, then the negative.

+## "Reprogramming" the Vehicle After Disconnecting the Battery
+### Electronic Reprogramming
+Audi states ([owner's manual, pg.
+208](https://ownersmanuals2.com/audi/a3-sedan-s3-sedan-2015-owners-manual-71870/page-210)) that "some vehicle functions" must be reprogrammed after the battery is disconnected:
+* Power window one-touch up/down function
+* Remote control key or Convenience key
+* Digital clock
+* ESC indicator light

+To remove the flashing lights on your dash, you can turn the wheel all the way left, all the way right, and they should turn off.
+Allegedly you can also drive your car about 10ft to turn them off.

+### Battery Reprogramming
+Audi also states ([owner's manual, pg.
+211](https://ownersmanuals2.com/audi/a3-sedan-s3-sedan-2015-owners-manual-71870/page-213)) "your authorized dealer must code the battery in the energy management system to enable you to use the energy management functions correctly after replacing the battery".
+From what I understand, this is to tell the alternator that a new battery is connected and you do not need to send the same large amounts of electricity to the battery as you did with the old one.
+Coding the battery should help prolong the life of the battery.
+This can be done with a [VCDS/VAG-COM](https://store.ross-tech.com/shop/cat/VCDS/) or [OBDeleven](https://obdeleven.com/) (good video [here](https://youtu.be/48w9Cg4ObEk?t=295) and one from Ross-Tech (VCDS) [here](https://vimeo.com/145532461)) or by taking your car to a local Euro car shop (or the Audi dealer if you'd like to overpay).

+> I've read countless mixed reviews online of whether you need to code your battery.
+I did not recode my battery, and my battery was **very dead**, and I've had no issues (it's been 2 years so far).
+However, my car is a 2015 and [I've read that](https://www.youtube.com/watch?v=48w9Cg4ObEk&lc=UgwryekvuxaDPtQr5jZ4AaABAg) if your car is 2018 or newer (or has a sensor type of plug attached to the negative terminal), you will "need" to code your battery.
+[YMMV](https://en.wiktionary.org/wiki/your_mileage_may_vary).
+{: .prompt-warning }

 &nbsp;